by Calculated Risk on 5/20/2019 03:03:00 PM

 Note that the big dips in sales are related to economic recessions (early '80s, early '90s, and the Great Recession of 2007 through mid-2009).

 The second graph shows the percent of light vehicle sales between passenger cars and trucks / SUVs.

 Over time the mix has changed toward more and more light trucks and SUVs.

 Only when oil prices are high, does the trend slow or reverse.

-Recently oil prices have been fairly low (now increasing), and the percent of light trucks and SUVs is almost up to 70%.
+Recently oil prices have been somewhat steady, and the percent of light trucks and SUVs is up to 71%.